 Usually, the majority of people place it in the first sentence of the conclusion paragraph, but that is not mandatory.
 You can restate a thesis at the start, middle, or end of the conclusion section.

-By the time you come to write the conclusion part of your paper after completing the introduction and the body, both you and your readers would have exhausted.
-So, in order to draw attention and explain what is discussed in the body paragraph, it is important to restate a thesis.
+By the time you come to write the conclusion part of your paper after completing the introduction and the body, both you and your readers will be exhausted.
+So, to draw attention and explain what is discussed in the body paragraph, it is important to restate the thesis.
 The restatement gives a polished look to the original thesis statement.

 Know How to Restate a Thesis Effectively

 Do you know how to restate a thesis?
 If you want to restate a thesis statement effectively, then make sure to follow the steps described below.
-Executing it will aid you to make your paraphrased thesis effective without undermining your convincing arguments.
+Executing it will aid you in making your paraphrased thesis effective without undermining your convincing arguments.

 Step 1: Carefully read the original thesis statement multiple times.